zeph-yr/Chirality/README.md

 Or, ever played true acc in the sky?
 What about worm curls?

-**A generative mod that creates inverted (horizontally, vertically, truly, or mirror-inverse) maps for for any non-360/90 map.
+**A generative mod that creates inverted (horizontal, vertical, true, or mirror-inversed) maps for for any non-360/90 map.
 Available for Standard, OneSaber, NoArrows and Lawless modes with ScoreSaber submission or Party Mode (and OST / select DLCs for pre-1.20.0 only).
 Each map can potentially generate 16 new characteristics!**

-**v2.0.0: Now with Arcs and Chains!**
+**v2.0.0: Now with Arcs and Chains!
+Plus Invert True mode!**

 <p>